Reviews

 Possibly the finest syrah (err, shiraz) out of this cooler, maritime region to date.
 That sounds like an underhanded compliment.
 Succinctly, this is excellent!
 Clove, black pepper grind, tapenade, violet and blood plum.
 The tannins, gritty and granular, yet finely wrought.
 Balletic, while straddling the gracious line of fruit and herb, glimpsing the excessive side of neither.
 The finish, excellent, with a dusting of Indian spice lingering long.
 Extract, freshness and savory drinkability in spades.
 Very Rhone-like.
 Drink or hold.

-Ned Goodwin MW for JamesSuckling.com
+95 Points by Ned Goodwin MW

 Peninsula Shiraz 2021